ASCOMInitiative/ASCOMPlatform/trunk/BisqueCompat/X2/ASCOM/ASCOM.Telescope/Installer/X2-ASCOM-ReadMe.txt

 1. Mount Setup, Choose...
 Select ASCOM/Telescope Driver for the mount type

 2. Mount Setup, Settings...
-Answer Yes to the "Have you read...?" popup.
+Answer No to the "Do you want to read...?" popup.
 You will see the usual ASCOM Chooser

 3. Select your telescope type.
 Click Properties in the Chooser to configure the telescope.

+4. Close the Chooser.

+5. START OUT WITH THE CROSS HAIR UPDATE INTERVAL AT 500ms.
+Speed it up if you think your scope/driver can handle faster updates.

-4. Close the Chooser, and from there it's normal TheSky X operation.
+6. From there it's normal TheSky X operation

 Adapting to Varying Mount Capabilities